avkrastev/dixit/README.md

 You should install [Angular Framework](https://angular.io/guide/setup-local) locally.
 Then you need to setup the your own [Firebase configuration](https://firebase.google.com/docs/web/setup).

-After that you have to put the configuration in `src/environments/environment.ts`.
-You have to create such file if it is missing.
+After that, you have to put the configuration in `src/environments/environment.ts`.
+You have to create such file, if it is missing.
 It should look like this:

 ```